Table of Contents

 There are several ways to identify obsolete inventory.
 One way is to use an inventory management system that helps track inventory throughout its lifecycle.
 This way, you have data to calculate inventory days on hand and inventory turnover rate, which are key inventory metrics to track.
 You can also use lot tracking to group different batches of inventory.

-With the right data, you can identify slow-moving items and make decision on whether to discontinue certain items or run a promotion to sell slow-moving items faster before they completely lose their value.
+With the right data, you can identify slow-moving items and make decisions on whether to discontinue certain items or run a promotion to sell slow-moving items faster before they completely lose their value.

 Are damaged goods obsolete inventory?